CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Types/Block/Facing.md

 `import mods.contenttweaker.Facing;`

 ## Enumerations
-Facing can be of those two values:
+Facing can be of those six values:

 - north
 - east